stem-discord/public/README.md

 # public
-All public information shared on the server
+All public information shared on the server.